top of page

 Habitat: Near water throughout Philadelphia

 Description: Large raptor with white head and tail.
-Juveniles uniformly dark brown.
+Juveniles are uniformly dark brown.

 (Read More)